51/ Conversations With Friends - Frances Costelloe and Michelle Mtinsi

 Michelle - What is the most challenging step of your creative process?

 Frances - The no ideas stage.
 I hate it when I’m all excited and suddenly I second guess and doubt the validity of a new idea.
-Thankful my husband is a painter and him and my sisters are great sounding boards.
+I'm thankful that my husband is a painter.
+Him and my sisters are great sounding boards.
 Once I get the green light there is no stopping me.